You are eligible to apply for the MPA Program if you:

 This information must be emailed to TRA at email@example.com, including your full name, date of birth, and TRA reference number.

-An English language test is not required for the Migration Points Advice.
+An English language test is not required for the MPA Program.

-The purpose of the MPA is to provide advice regarding qualifications and specific periods of employment over the past ten years.
-Any employment prior to the ten years from the date of application will not be considered for Points Advice.
+The purpose of the MPA Program is to provide advice regarding qualifications and specific periods of employment over the past ten years.
+Any employment prior to the ten years from the date of application will not be considered for the MPA Program.

 You will need to provide a completed Employment Template for each period of employment (or self-employment) you wish to claim.
 These templates are found here.
 Further details regarding the Employer Template are listed in section 4.3.1 of the MPA Applicant Guidelines.

 TRA requires sufficient evidence of paid employment to verify that your employment was full-time (or equivalent part-time) and at the required skill level for your occupation in Australia.
 The employment pay evidence you are required to submit will vary depending on your employment type.
-A full list of employment pay evidence is listed at section 4.3.2 of the Migration Points Advice Applicant Guidelines.
+A full list of employment pay evidence is listed at Section 2 of the MPA Applicant Guidelines.

 Evidence of employment undertaken on a part-time basis will be noted as such on your MPA letter.

-For employment not completed in Australia, TRA will require three payslips for each year of employment you are claiming.
+For employment completed outside of Australia, TRA will require three payslips for each year of employment you are claiming.
 Each payslip must cite the names of the employer and employee.
 Comprehensive information regarding evidence requirements can be found in the MPA Applicant Guidelines.

 The visa subclass you are applying for with Home Affairs will specify whether it is a points tested visa.
-Unless you have already been advised by Home Affairs to obtain Points Advice from TRA, you should check with Home Affairs before lodging an application with TRA.
+Unless you have already been advised by Home Affairs to obtain an MPA from TRA, you should check with Home Affairs before lodging an application with TRA.

 Please note that you are required to have a successful skills assessment before you are eligible to apply for the MPA.
-Please also note that TRA provides migration points test advice only.
+Please also note that TRA only provides skills assessments and migration points advice.
 A decision to award points remains with Home Affairs.

 Do I need to resubmit documents I have already provided to TRA with a previous MSA or MPA application?